 It’s difficult for your customer to have a natural conversation with an agent that is reading what to say.
 Nor can a script cover all the permutations of a conversation or the objections thrown at them by reluctant buyers.

 But agents need guidance to ensure they stay ‘on message’.
-Most of us can recall 5 phrases, and 3 phrases are even easier.
+Most of us can recall five phrases, and three phrases are even easier.
 So, identify the key phrases that encapsulate your message, USP or product benefits.
-If necessary get a copywriter to ensure the phrases are succinct and clearly understood by decision-makers.
+If necessary get a copywriter to ensure the phrases are concise and clearly understood by decision-makers.

-It’s also important for your telemarketing agents to rehearse and role-play so they can introduce the key phrases naturally into the conversation.
+It’s also crucial for your telemarketing agents to rehearse and role-play so they can introduce the key phrases naturally into the conversation.

 Tell your agents a story

 Next, give your agents an understanding of their target audience.
 Write a story (short paragraphs, 200 word total) describing the typical day, work-life and challenges of the people they are likely to contact.

 Stories create a visual in the mind of your agent that is easier for them to remember, it also helps them to connect and empathise with the decision-maker.
 Again, a copywriter will help breathe life and interest into the story.

 Finally, check your website (or your client’s website).
 After a successful call, decision-makers are most likely to visit your website.
 So, ensure the words you deliver over the phone are reflected on the website… especially those key phrases.

 Telemarketing scripts for B2B campaigns may be dead, but good copy-writing can still play a key role in ensuring key messages are delivered, and agents are ‘in tune’ with the target audience, as well as connecting the online and offline words.